When was the last time you held a photo of yourself you absolutely loved?

 A lot of people comment on my composition and attention to details, such as light and shadow and the way it affects photographs.
 Truth be told, these are skills I honed during drawing class in art school and they are the reason my work looks like it does today.

 Very ironically, I absolutely hated photography in college, and I would often turn my nose up at it as “easy” art.
+In fact, I failed Photography 101….TWICE.
 Trust me when I say, there is nothing easy about photography; I was just being lazy because I hated developing my own film by hand!
 Hahahaha!